AvogatoWizardWhisker/MyPersonalSite/README.md

 4. Run the application:

-Press F5 to run the application.
+In Visual Studio, press alt + F5 to run the application.
 This will start the local development server and open your default web browser to the application.

+In Visual Studio Code, right click on `Program.cs` and click on "Open in external terminal".
+Then type `dotnet run`.

 ## Usage